rkonovalov/jfilter/README.md

 # Release notes

+## Version 1.0.17
+    * Added ability to using custom Message Converters, Case #11
+    * Added ability to change configuration of exist ObjectMappers, Case #11
+    * Removed of using ConverterMapperModifier, instead module uses MixinFilter for field filtering.
+      It's need for correct filtering of Java 8 types Case #12

 ## Version 1.0.16
     * Simplified setting FilterFields into session or request attibutes for using DynamicSessionFilter
     * Changed artifactId of project from json-ignore to jfilter